nikolaussucher/biology-text/basic_chemistry.rmd

 ## Ions And Salts

 An ion is a charged species, an atom or a molecule, that has lost or gained one or more electrons.
 When an atom loses an electron and thus has more protons than electrons, the atom is a positively charged ion or cation.
 When an atom gains an electron and thus has more electrons than protons, the atom is a negatively charged ion or anion.
-Cations and anions can form a crystalline lattice of neutral salts, such as the Na+ and Cl− ions forming sodium chloride, or NaCl.
-Examples of polyatomic ions that do not split up during acid-base reactions are hydroxide (OH−) and phosphate (PO43−).
+Cations and anions can form a crystalline lattice of neutral salts, such as the Na^+^ and Cl^−^ ions forming sodium chloride, or NaCl.
+Examples of polyatomic ions that do not split up during acid-base reactions are hydroxide (OH^−^) and phosphate (PO~4~^3−^).

 Plasma is composed of gaseous matter that has been completely ionized, usually through high temperature.